 We all know that in order to fully embrace our future, we must also never forget to celebrate our past, and what an amazing past we have had at ULM.
 Even as our beautiful 238-acre campus continues to grow along the banks of Bayou DeSiard, our campus community continues traditions that began decades ago to promote our academic, social, and cultural lives together.

-Some of our academic highlights include a new degree offering from ULM’s College of Pharmacy.
+Some of our academic highlights include a new degree offering from ULM’s School of Pharmacy.
 The Bachelor of Science in Pharmaceutical Sciences will provide a competitive advantage to students who choose to work in pharmaceutical sales, government regulatory affairs, and more.
 ULM's Department of Toxicology has developed a new certification program focused on occupational health, which is a Post-Baccalaureate Certificate in Occupational Health, Safety, and Toxicology.

 Albert Einstein said, “No problem can be solved by the same consciousness that created it.
 We need to see the world anew.”
 We are adapting to the changing environment of higher education in a global market.